zachmccabe/zachmccabe.github.io/postcard.md

 ## Always be improvising

-Keep your lens clean so you're ready to roll – for fuckssake, you're a professional now ;p
+Always be ready to roll.